mathesh-me/aws-cicd-devops-web-app/Steps/step3.md

 ![step-2 29](https://github.com/mathesh-me/aws-cicd-devops-web-app/assets/144098846/ca85b29d-2cb5-4c39-bdc7-800be200548a)

-**So makesure to Edit the SourceArtifact Option**<br>
-**There may be a Chance your Pipeline will not run successfully at First, Because the Pipeline triggered automatically after you Click on `Create Pipleine`.
+**So makesure to Edit the SourceArtifact Option.
+There may be a Chance your Pipeline will not run successfully at First, Because the Pipeline triggered automatically after you Click on `Create Pipleine`.
 We can't edit the SourceArtifact Option in Pipeline Configuration, We only have option to manually edit after Pipeline Creation**<br>
 **Now trigger the Pipeline by making a Chnages in Respository**